persalys/persalys/python/doc/user_manual/graphical_interface/probabilistic_analysis/user_manual_probabilistic_analysis.rst

   - the context menu of the relevant limit state;
   - the **Reliability** box of the physical model diagram.

-When requiring this analysis the following window appears to define its paremeters.
+When requiring this analysis the following window appears to define its parameters.

 .. image:: /user_manual/graphical_interface/probabilistic_analysis/limitStateReliabilityAnalysis.png
     :align: center